SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Ideas-Information.md

 Essentially, it's believed that an active region has more chances to flare if it looks more complex.
 Does this data show that?

+## Possible ideas

+- Extract the dates, coordinates and file names from the database and obtain the segments directly from the fits files.
+- Graph classification scheme vs flares (data available on the database)
+- Unsupervised clustering on the images and or AR properties as detected by SMART
+- Neural Network model to produce a classification based on the database ranking.

 # Expand the scope of solarbextrapolation